vgadzh/go-calendar/readme.md

 ## About

 Prints a calendar for the current week.
 Optionally, it can print the given count of weeks before and after the current week.
+Supports ANSI colored output.

 ## Using examples